 I mentor medical students, residents and fellows both in clinical and research settings, and I precept cardiology fellows at the Heart and Lung Center at BGMC.
 In addition, I am deeply engaged in furthering the research and clinical education of our house staff.
 Our trainees have published their research in highly esteemed peer-reviewed journals, and many have routinely presented their work at national and international scientific conferences.
 I am committed to facilitating the career goals of my mentees while I continue to advance my own career as a clinician, researcher and mentor.

-Autoimmunity, Cardiac pharmacology, Cardiology, Cardiopulmonary physiology, Cardiovascular Disease, Gene Expression, Immunology, Internal Medicine, Radiology, Stem Cells
+Cardiac pharmacology, Cardiology, Cardiovascular Disease, Drug Development, Gene Expression, Inflammation, Internal Medicine, Preclinical MRI, Radiation Oncology, Translational imaging

 Intermediate Hindi, Fluent Nepali